Veraticus/huey/README.markdown

 2.1.0 :003 > Huey::Request.register
  => [{"success"=>{"username"=>"0123456789abdcef0123456789abcdef"}}]
 ```
 Now you're ready to go!
 Since the username is stored in the bridge, you won't have to do this again.

+The first time you issue a request towards the Hue bridge and the bridge never communicated before with your application (i.e. the Hue bridge doesn't recognise the user Huey supplied), Huey will automatically call `Huey::Request.register`.
+As an effect this will then successfully raise: `Huey::Errors::PressLinkButton`.
+Manually calling `Huey::Request.register` may thus be omitted.

 ### Bulbs